We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Do you need a winter jacket for running and other outdoor exercises?

-Cold weather doesn’t mean you need to stop enjoying the great outdoors and everything it has to offer.
+Cold weather doesn’t mean you must stop enjoying the great outdoors and everything it offers.
 If you’re lucky enough to live in or visit a place where winter running and cycling are available to you, make sure you’re equipped with the best winter jacket available.
-A winter running jacket made for running outdoors will rely less on down fill and more on a thin yet insulated design to make sure you don’t overheat.
+A winter running jacket made for running outdoors will rely less on down fill and more on a thin yet insulated design to ensure you don’t overheat.
 The key to outdoor exercise is layering.
 You’ll notice that many winter jackets are significantly thinner than their casual or even trekking counterparts; this is because they are designed to fit over other pieces of moisture-wicking clothing, like long-sleeve shirts or lightweight fleece.
 Having the option to shed or add a layer can be a game-changer when it comes to a challenging run.
 If you know your first few layers can be quite thick, think about sizing up your jacket.
 You can also opt for a heated vest if you don’t need a full jacket, but would still like some warmth.

 So, what’s the best winter jacket I can get for under $200?